Another work in progress; any thoughts/feedback

 and aortic catalase (decomposes H2O2), implicating

-inflammation, prior injection of linoleic acid alleviated LPS-induced liver
+context of inflammation, prior injection of linoleic acid alleviated LPS-induced

-low-level 4-HHE and 4-HNE (from n-6 PUFAs) similarly induce Nrf2 in endothelial
+Moreover, low-level 4-HHE and 4-HNE (from n-6 PUFAs) similarly induce Nrf2 in

 mice on a high fat diet endothelial inflammation and 4-HNE precede Nrf2